 Flashing your 802.11ac router with DD-WRT will allow you to get the most of the WiFi Beamforming process.
 As shown in the image above, within the DD-WRT firmware there is an option for enable or disable Beamforming to either “Explicit Beamforming” or “Implicit Beamforming.”

-Explicit Beamforming requires the transmitter (in this case, the router) and reciever (the device on your network) to exchange information.
+Explicit Beamforming requires the transmitter (in this case, the router) and receiver (the device on your network) to exchange information.
 This is a feature that would be best suited for Wireless-AC compatible products, but an important one nonetheless in the future-proofing process.
 Implicit Beamforming is simpler, and does not require support on both ends of the wireless network.
 Either way, having this option explicitly available with DD-WRT is a helpful advantage that can greatly aid WiFi Beamforming.

 Best DD-WRT Routers For WiFi Beamforming